Element-34/py.saunter/README.md

 Sauce Labs OnDemand
 -------------------
-Running your scripts locally or in the OnDemand cloud is simply a matter of setting
+Running your scripts locally or in the OnDemand cloud is simply a matter of setting the various bits in the SauceLabs section of your selenium.ini file

     [SauceLabs]
-    ondemand: True
+    ondemand: true
-    username: adamgouhcer
+    username: your_username
-    key: my_key
+    key: your-key
-    ...

-to _True_ and adjusting for which OS and browser combination you desire.

-Notice as well that in the intermediary class, the teardown method will set the OnDemand job name and other interesting bits as well.
+    server_host: ondemand.saucelabs.com
+    server_port: 4444
+    os: Windows 2003
+    browser: *firefox
+    browser_version: 3.6.

+During teardown, the job name, result and tags are set in the OnDemand job information

 Soft Asserts
 ------------